PICTFOR Health Tech Panel Event – Minutes

 - Senior Advisor in the Department of Digital Health and Innovation at the WHO, Dr Stephanie Kuku, MD detailed her background as a clinician, agreeing with Toby’s point that the pandemic had acted as a catalyst which sped up the rate of change in healthcare.
 She added that the pandemic had shown that technology must be mission critical to be adopted.
 Dr Kuku stated that it is vital that health tech is used as a valuable tool for the health sector, but not as a solution to reduce the need for face to face medicine.
 She suggested that industry should think about where the need for health tech is and where it can be implemented.
 She added that the NHS has a lot of problems that can’t be fixed by tech, and that we must be careful about prioritisation and measuring impact and outcomes at consumer level.

-A full recording of this event is available on the PICTFOR website along with a video contribution from the Secretary of State for Health and Social Care, The Rt Hon Matt Hancock MP.
+You can view a video contribution from the Secretary of State for Health and Social Care, The Rt Hon Matt Hancock MP, here.

 Please note: This is not an official publication of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
 All- Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in this report are those of the group.